Types of applications: based on funding

 A proof of dispatch by mail or courier service, preferably including a tracking number, must be sent by e-mail to the EMMIR Team within the 10 days.
 ONLY admitted applicants will have to send the hard copies of their documents.

 All documents must be submitted in English.
 Documents which are not originally in English must be accompanied by an authorised translation of the original.
 Please note that only the transcript and the diploma, when in German, are accepted in this language.

-If you apply for an Erasmus Mundus scholarship you are expected to provide documentation of a finalised first degree by the deadline in March.
+If you apply for an Erasmus Mundus scholarship you are expected to provide documentation of a finalised first degree by the deadline.
 A preliminary transcript with your final grade and stating that you finalised the degree is accepted.
 A final degree must be presented by the time of enrolment.